 - Size – When it comes to size, make sure to go with a serving that caters to your dog.
 Smaller pups will do fine with small bite-sized treats while bigger dogs will need something a bit heftier.
 Regardless of your dog’s size, it’s important to go with an option that’s small enough to not replace their normal kibble and large enough to prevent choking.

 - Convenience – Treats should be easy to carry around and serve at a moment’s notice.
 Pay attention to the shape, size, and consistency.
 Is the treat covered in grease?
 Is it large and bulky?
-Make sure that treats are easy to keep in an accessible container for whenever you need to reward your canine companion.
+For better results make sure you use CBD dog treats, since are easy to keep in an accessible container for whenever you need to reward your canine companion.

 What to Avoid